hujhax/austin-improv-wiki/Nice Astronaut.md

 ### Members
 The troupe was formed by [[Becca Peterson]], [[Allison Alvarez]], [[Patrick Daniel]], [[Clay Crenshaw]], [[Tim Honker]] and [[Carla Goodman]].
 Carla left the troupe after rehearsals began but before the first show.

-Over the years, the following people have been or are currently still members of Nice Astronaut:
+Over the years, the following people have been or are currently still members of Nice Astronaut (in order of joining):
 * [[Becca Peterson]] (2008 - 2013)
 * [[Allison Alvarez]] (2008 - 2011)
 * [[Patrick Daniel]] (2008 - 2009)